-Nuclear Strategic Stability and a 10-point Code for Responsible Nuclear Weapon Capable States
+Nuclear Strategic Stability and a 10-point Code for Responsible Nuclear Armed States

-(This is a shortened version of the first element of a paper published by the Council on Strategic Risks 7 Jan 2019)
+(This is a shortened version of the first element of a paper first published by the Council on Strategic Risks 7 Jan 2019, and updated for presentation to the UN First Committee in October 2019)

 As the definition of global strategic stability has proved very difficult, the last valiant attempt to quantify it being a series of papers edited by Elbridge Colby & Michael Gerson in 2013, a more constrained definition of Nuclear Strategic Stability would be useful.